Skip to main content

 More specifically, the NCSC:

-• responds to cyber security incidents to reduce the harm they cause to organisations and the wider UK
+• responds to incidents to reduce the harm they cause to organisations and the wider UK

-• uses industry and academic expertise to nurture the UK’s cyber security capability
+• uses industry and academic expertise to nurture the UK’s capability

 • reduces risks to the UK by securing public and private sector networks